Au pair vs nanny? What’s the difference?

 Americans have a different way of life – so your au pair will have to learn how things work in America.

-They’ll need help navigating the day-to-day, figuring out banking and basic things like going grocery shopping.
+They’ll need help navigating the day-to-day, figuring out things like:

 They’ll be starting from scratch in a new culture, and they might not have ever been immersed in another culture.

-So be patient, and know that you’ll have to show them the ropes more than you would with a Nanny!
+So be patient!
+Inow that you’ll have to show them the ropes more than you would with a nanny!

 There is an upside to this for you thought…